-Revision of April 2017
+Revision of April 2019

 In the mid-to-late 1990s, there was growing concern that donations of medical products were actually damaging the viability of host country healthcare programs.
-Despite much evidence of well-managed donation programs, there was increasing evidence that situations of natural disasters and wars created opportunity to dump unwanted, expired, even dangerous products into those environments.
+Despite significant efforts to ensure well-managed donation programs, there was also increasing evidence that situations of natural disasters and wars created opportunities to dump unwanted, expired, even dangerous products into the affected areas.
 Global health interests were concerned that efforts to build universal formularies to manage pharmaceuticals in developing countries were being undermined by the shipment of brand-name products, expired products, "garbage bags" containing a disparity of sample drugs in two-tablet packaging.
-The World Health Organization, joined by the World Council of Churches and others called for the establishment of international guidelines and protocols for the delivery of donated medical products.
+The World Health Organization, joined by the World Council of Churches and others called for the establishment of international quidelines and protocols for the delivery of donated medical products.

-In 1999, a small group of American pharmaceutical manufacturers and non-profit organizations realized the importance of joining the discussion.
-They committed themselves to a process to create Guidelines that would reflect the best efforts of their programs and would also address concerns of the global health community.
-That informal, pioneering group that became known as "The Partnership for Quality Medical Donations, Inc., (PQMD)."
-PQMD strongly believes in the importance of a Guidance Document to inform and guide the practices of organizations that engage in medical product and service donations.
-In the intervening seventeen years, PQMD has demonstrated a continuing commitment to improve and implement "Guidelines" to manage donated medical products and the performance of those who participate in this industry.
+In 1999, a small group of American pharmaceutical manufacturers and non-profit organizations realized the importance of being part of the thought leadership on the future of donations practices.
+They committed themselves to an iterative process to create Guidelines that would reflect the best efforts of their programs, build and evolve year-on-year based on best practices, and would also address concerns of the global health community about capacity gaps, safety, and efficacy.
+As more organizations contributed their expertise to the discussion and content of the Guidelines, the need for a more formal group emerged, which is today the "Partnership for Quality Medical Donations, Inc., (PQMD)."
+Since that time, PQMD regularly updates their guidance, accommodating as possible, all the prevailing industry and regulatory changes and challenges.
+PQMD has demonstrated a continuing commitment to improve and implement the "Guidelines" to inform, guide and manage donated medical products and to assist the performance of those who participate in this industry

-This 2016 edition of the PQMD Guidelines, approved by the members of the PQMD Board of Directors on April 7, 2016, reflects the base of knowledge, experience and expectations of the membership for how medical product donations should be carried out.
-It is our hope that other organizations will join with the PQMD member companies and non-profit organizations in using these Guidelines to guide and inform their work in supplying donated medical products that address needs being experienced by partners, in their own countries and globally.
+This 2019 edition of the PQMD Guidelines, approved by the members of the PQMD Board of Directors on xxxx, 2019, reflects the base of knowledge, experience and expectations of the membership for how medical product donations should be carried out.
+This document also provides links to other complementary materials and organizations, that are also focused on quality donations!
+It is our hope that others will join with the PQMD membership in using these Guidelines to inform their work in supplying critical donated medical products, devices and services to those in need across the globe.

-Amy Dupuis Board Chair Elizabeth J Ashbourne Executive Director
+Darnelle Bernier Board Chair Elizabeth J Ashbourne Executive Director